Law enforcement response to the January 6 United States Capitol attack: Securing the breached Capitol

-Death of Ashli Babbitt
+Killing of Ashli Babbitt

 At 2:44 p.m., as lawmakers were being evacuated by Capitol Police, Ashli Elizabeth Babbitt, a 35-year-old business owner and Air Force veteran, attempted to climb through a shattered window in a barricaded door and was shot in the neck/shoulder by Capitol Police lieutenant Michael Byrd (who was standing on the other side), dying from the wound.

 In the minutes before she was shot, the crowd had threatened three uniformed officers posted outside the Speaker's Lobby, adjacent to the House chambers.
 One member of the mob yelled "Fuck the Blue".
 One officer guarding the door told the others "They're ready to roll", and upon the arrival of heavily armed police, the three officers moved away from the door.
 No longer impeded by police, Zachary Jordan Alam (who was standing next to Babbitt) smashed a glass window leading to the Speaker's Lobby; he was later indicted on twelve federal counts, including assaulting officers with a dangerous weapon.
 A fellow rally attendee who was near Babbitt recalled she had been warned not to proceed through the window: "A number of police and Secret Service were saying 'Get back!
 Get down!
 Get out of the way!'; she didn't heed the call."

 Republican Representative Markwayne Mullin said he witnessed the shooting; he felt that Lt.
 Byrd "didn't have a choice" but to shoot, and that this action "saved people's lives".
 According to Mullin, at the time, law enforcement was trying to "defend two fronts" to the House Chamber, and "a lot of members [of Congress] and staff that were in danger at the time".
 Capitol Police officers had been warned that many attackers were carrying concealed weapons, although a subsequent search revealed no weapons in Babbitt's possession.
 Following the routine process for shootings by Capitol Police officers, the D.C.
 Metropolitan Police Department and the Justice Department investigated Babbitt's death and declined to charge Byrd with shooting her.
 The Capitol Police additionally said they would not discipline the lieutenant, whose action they deemed "lawful and within Department policy".

 Babbitt was a follower of the QAnon conspiracy theory, and had tweeted the previous day "the storm is here", a reference to its prophecy.
 The shooting was recorded on several cameras, and footage was widely circulated.
 Babbitt has been called a martyr or a freedom fighter by Trump supporters, including far-right extremists.
 On the contrary, Democratic strategist Mark Burns and political commentator David Frum compared Babbitt's portrayal as a martyr to the Nazi glorification of Horst Wessel.
 Trump himself said "We must all demand justice for Ashli and her family." and referred to the police officer who shot Babbit as a "thug".